 After completing Part 1:

-Begin a journal and after each meditation, write about the following:
+Begin a journal and after each meditation, consider writing about the following:

 - On a scale of 1 to 10, 10 being “effortless,” to what degree were you able to “let go” and give yourself over to the guided meditation?